zuozhenggh/learning-library/security-library/database/data-safe/provision-register-autonomous-database/provision-register-autonomous-database.md

 4. If a help note is displayed, click the **X** button to close it.

-5. Open the [load-data-safe-sample-data_admin.sql](https://objectstorage.us-ashburn-1.oraclecloud.com/p/W0JmKtImWp4e_FXSg4gj0wlwnAEf3OJ75cCpCdicH38ly55qrPaaZbO1el3ayfyR/n/c4u03/b/security-library/o/load-data-safe-sample-data_admin.zip) script in a text editor, such as NotePad.
+5. Download the [load-data-safe-sample-data_admin.sql](https://objectstorage.us-ashburn-1.oraclecloud.com/p/W0JmKtImWp4e_FXSg4gj0wlwnAEf3OJ75cCpCdicH38ly55qrPaaZbO1el3ayfyR/n/c4u03/b/security-library/o/load-data-safe-sample-data_admin.zip) script, and then unzip it in a directory of your choice.
+Then, open the file in a text editor, such as NotePad.

 6. Copy the entire script to the clipboard and then paste it into a worksheet in SQL Developer Web.